Skip to Content

 Accessing a Sandbox Tenant

 1. Request Access — Contact Digital Trust Foundry support.
-Provide your organization details, a username, full name, and email address for your first administrator, and your intended use case.
+Provide your organization details, a desired subdomain, and the first administrator’s username, full name, and email address.

 Sandbox Limitations